portsentry/portsentry/docs/Manual.md

 * `ALL` - Listen on all interfaces (including the loopback interface) (Alias)
 * `ALL_NLO` - Listen on all interfaces except the loopback interface (Alias)
 * `any` - This is a special "interface" option, built-in to libpcap.
 The libpcap library will attempt to listen to "all" interfaces except some special interfaces when using this option.
 * `<interface>` - Listen on the specified interface.
-NOTE: You can specify multiple interfaces by using multipl `--interface` switches, e.g. `--interface eth0 --interface eth1`
+NOTE: You can specify multiple interfaces by using multiple `--interface` switches, e.g. `--interface eth0 --interface eth1`

 ## Generic Options